ScreenReady is an independent interview practice tool. Not affiliated with, endorsed by, or associated with Amazon.com, Inc.

 Do all Amazon interviews focus on Leadership Principles?

-How recent do my examples need to be?
+How recent do my STAR stories need to be?

 Ideally within the last 3–5 years.
 More recent examples signal current relevance.
-If you only have older examples for a key LP, use them but acknowledge the timeframe.
+If you only have older examples for a key LP, use them but acknowledge the timeframe and explain why the learning still applies.
+Avoid university examples if you have several years of work experience.

 Practice LP questions now

-ScreenReady generates Amazon-style LP questions, listens to your spoken answers, and scores your structure, specificity, and relevance — all in 15 minutes.
+ScreenReady generates Amazon-style LP questions tailored to your role, listens to your spoken answers on camera, and scores your STAR structure, specificity, and evidence quality — in under 15 minutes.

 Start Amazon mock interview free →